Tech-at-DU/Magic-8Ball-Swift4/P1-Getting-Started/content.md

 # Who Is This For?

-Beginners (little to no previous iOS experience) who are taking their first steps to build an iOS app.
+Beginners (little to no previous iOS experience) who want to get started by building their first iOS app.

 ## What You Should Already Know